 So today after my Yoga class I cried… That was not the first time that this happened, yet I like to think that it is great when it does cuz it shows that something is really getting released from the practice.

 Today it was related to my childhood.
 I had a very deep conversation with my friend yesterday about some facts from my childhood which made me reconnected with some events from that period.
-Having all that fresh in my mind just helped to bring it up during today’s Yoga practice.
+And by having all that fresh in my mind was just helpful to bring it up during today’s Yoga practice.

-We were practicing jumps in Dolphing pose and I didn’t manage to control my jump and fell to the other side, which was not such a big deal and even felt quite nice.
+We were practicing jumps in Dolphing pose and I didn’t manage to control my jump and fell to the other side, which was not such a big deal and even felt quite nice and funny.
 This recently happened another time in class during Downward Dog jumps preparing for Handstands, which was a bit more noisy and shameful.
 Either way I just mention this whole falling to the other side thing as it is a totally new experience for me, as also I just recently loose the fear of inversions.
-Being not a very active person before Yoga and not a very active child I also didn’t have many opportunities to experiment falling like this in my life.
-Either way at that falling moment I felt just like a child doing a somersault.
+Being not a very active person before Yoga and not a very active child, I also didn’t have many opportunities to experiment falling like this in my life.
+Either way at that falling moment I felt just like a child.